Who are Certified Athletic Trainers?

 Meet our Staff of Certified Athletic Trainers Today

 JAG-ONE Physical Therapy is a physical therapy center that provides physical therapy services and athletic training services for athletes that have experienced an injury and work with athletes that are trying to prevent another injury from occurring.
-With 18 New York and New Jersey locations, JAG-ONE Physical Therapy is readily available to athletes and patients throughout the communities we serve.
+With 18 New York, New Jersey, and Pennsylvania locations, JAG-ONE Physical Therapy is readily available to athletes and patients throughout the communities we serve.
 All who are interested should contact the amazing staff at JAG-ONE Physical Therapy by calling 973-669-0078, or e-mailing the office for more information at firstname.lastname@example.org.